 This can be done in a couple of ways, if you take part in a group your supervisor usually records the hours undertaken so you won't need to record this yourself.
-However you can also record your own volunteering time with a timesheet that can be supplied by the Volunteer Development team or downloaded from the website.
+However you can also record your own volunteering time with a timesheet that can be supplied by the Community Engagement team.
 If you are unsure if your time is recorded please ask your supervisor.